searxng/searxng/docs/index.rst

    - Easy integration with any search engine
    - Cookies are not used by default
    - Secure, encrypted connections (HTTPS/SSL)

+.. sidebar:: info

+   SearXNG development has been started in the middle of 2021 as a fork of the searx project.

 .. toctree::
    :maxdepth: 2